Linked Objects

 Delaying recomputation using triggers

 There are situations when you want to delay the recomputation.
-A typical case is when you want to recompute members of abstract roles that are (potentially) changed on larger scale.
-For example when they are synchronized from a resource.
-Or if they are modified using a bulk action.
-Or if it is simply expected that users are going to edit more roles via GUI in short period of time (relative to the time needed to recompute members of these roles).
+A typical case is when you want to recompute members of abstract roles that are (potentially) changed on a larger scale.
+For example, when they are synchronized from a resource.
+Or if they are modified using an action.
+Or if it is simply expected that users are going to edit more roles via GUI in a short period of time (relative to the time needed to recompute members of those roles).

-(Note also that triggers can be set synchronously or asynchronously.
-The latter option is suitable for roles with lots of members.)
+Note: Triggers can be set synchronously or asynchronously.
+The asynchronous option is suitable for roles with lots of members.

 Enabling/disabling the change propagation